‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 Key Moments and Extracts

-Here are some more extracts, usually in the order that they appear in the text; they are printed in black with quotes, for discussion and analysis, being underlined.
-My text annotations, which comment explain, interpret and analyse, are in blue.
+Here are some more extracts, usually in the order that they appear in the text; they are printed in black with sections, for discussion and analysis, being underlined.
+My blue annotations of quotes are comments, explanations, interpretations and analysis.
 I deal with themes, characterisation, tone, authorial purpose and context, as well as how the text’s form, structure and language create tension and meaning.
 You will also find character profiles on the site.

 all intelligent, reputable men and all judges of good wine;